-WE DO:

-- ✓ Incentivize our employees to achieve or exceed financial goals established for the Company and to deliver superior returns to our stockholders. - ✓ Have stock ownership guidelines that are designed to align our executives' interests with those of our stockholders. - Provide long-term equity incentives that vest over a period of three years to ensure that our executives maintain a long-term commitment to stockholder value. - ✓ Benchmark our industry to ensure that our compensation is appropriate for leadership retention, aligned with stockholder interests and not excessive for our industry. - ✓ Have a minimum 12-month vesting period for fullvalue awards (e.g., RSUs and PBRSUs) granted to our NEOs under the SIP. - ✓ Follow a responsible approach to equity-based compensation, including adopting "burn rates" well below the typical market practice for our peer group or applicable benchmark set by Institutional Shareholder Services Inc. ("ISS").
-(1)
+WE DO: WE DO NOT: J Incentivize our employees to achieve or exceed financial goals established for the Company and to deliver superior returns to our stockholders.
+X Provide excessive perquisites to our executives. / Have stock ownership guidelines that are designed to align our executives' interests with those of our stockholders.
+X Allow our NEOs and other insiders to pledge or margin our stock, hedge their exposure to ownership of our stock or engage in speculative transactions with respect to our stock.
+1 Provide long-term equity incentives that vest over a period of three years to ensure that our executives maintain a long-term commitment to stockholder value.
+X Allow single triggers or excessive benefits in our change in control agreements or provide excise tax gross-ups.
+1 Benchmark our industry to ensure that our compensation is appropriate for leadership retention, aligned with stockholder interests and not excessive for our industry.
+X Provide tax gross-ups on any perquisites other than standard relocation benefits that are available to all employees and amounts paid for expatriate assignments.
+1 Have a minimum 12-month vesting period for full-value awards (e.g., RSUs and PBRSUs) granted to our NEOs under the SIP.
+X Design our compensation policies and practices in a way that poses a material risk to the Company or its stockholders.
+1 Follow a responsible approach to equity-based compensation, including adopting "burn rates" well below the typical market practice for our peer group or applicable benchmark set by Institutional Shareholder Services Inc. ("ISS").
+(1) (1) The Company's three-year unadjusted average annual burn rate as of December 31, 2021 was 1.18% and was based on (a) the sum of options, s